 Carl was sure that there was a handwritten diary that Jenny had given to our father.
 Dad showed it to Carl some time in the late 60s or early 70s telling him that it was the story of our grandfathers life.
 It was written in Swedish.
 Dad read a small portion of it to Carl.
 After he died Carl asked our mother about it because he didnt want it to get lost.
 They searched high and low, but never found it.
 Maybe something more remains to be seen somewhere or maybe that document was a second copy of this one.

 This translation is mostly powered by Google Translate.
 The process required me to type the text into a file.
 The transcribed text was then pasted into Google Translate.
 If Googles translation made sense, I left it as it was.
 If it did not make sense, I used three reference books: Svensk-Engelsk Ordbok (Astrid Tornberg and Margareta Ångström, Saphrograph Company, 1965), Prisma's English Swedish Dictionary (University of Minnesota Press, 1989), and 201 Swedish Verbs Fully Conjugated in All The Tenses (Richard P. Auletta and Leif Sjöberg, Barron's Educational Series, 1975).
-After all that, there were still 19 words I could not translate, but I was able to get assistance from Laila Falk of Sweden to get their meanings.
+After all that, there were still 19 words I could not translate, but Laila Falk helped me to get their meanings.

-Often the translation is pretty rough and I certainly welcome any corrections you might supply.
+Often the translation is pretty rough.
 Ive entered page numbers to show where in the original document the story comes from.
-Feel free to make your own translation if you want.
+I welcome any corrections you might supply so feel free to make your own translation.

 I underlined words that I think are place names.
 Ive added a few comments which Ive listed as Editors notes and surrounded them with square brackets.